Daniele-Gregori/ArXivExplore/README.md

 ### Full Documentation

-See the full documentation of all ArXivExplore paclet functions at the [Wolfram Paclet Repository](https://resources.wolframcloud.com/PacletRepository/resources/DanieleGregori/ArXivExplore/).
+See the full documentation of all ArXivExplore paclet functions, see the Guides and Symbols webpages on the [Wolfram Paclet Repository](https://resources.wolframcloud.com/PacletRepository/resources/DanieleGregori/ArXivExplore/).